T-7A Red Hawk Lands at Wright-Patterson AFB; AFLCMC Program Office

 |Downloads:

-This work, T-7A Red Hawk Lands at Wright-Patterson AFB; AFLCMC Program Office, by Joseph Danielewicz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, T-7A Red Hawk Lands at Wright-Patterson AFB; AFLCMC Program Office [Image 17 of 17], by Joseph Danielewicz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Air Force’s new trainer jet visits Wright-Patterson AFB